Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 ## Manual tests: use cases

-Manual tests are those that you will perform yourself, by reproducing the situation experienced by your users, and therefore using their interaction tools for your application.
-It is even better to have the application tested by real users with disabilities if possible.
+Manual tests are those that you will perform yourself, by reproducing the situation experienced by your users, and therefore using their interaction tools.
+It is even better to have the application tested by real users with disabilities.
 Several tools must be used, to take into account as many possible situations as possible:

 ### Screen reader TalkBack

-The screen reader is a tool for the blind and visually impaired.
+The screen reader is a tool for the blind and visually impaired people.
 It has two functions: vocalization and on-screen navigation.
 All significant elements must be **vocalized** in **logical order**.

 For Talkback activation and use, you can get more details in the [section about it](../talkback/).